AdisonKleinsasser/GitBook/lawrence-information/lawrence-ssh-login-for-windows.md

 # Lawrence SSH Login for Windows

-Utilization of the Lawrence cluster by WIndows users requires the use of the MobaXterm terminal.
+Utilization of the Lawrence cluster by Windows users requires the use of the MobaXterm terminal.
 MobaXterm can be freely downloaded here \(use the Home Installer Edition\):

 [https://mobaxterm.mobatek.net/download.html](https://mobaxterm.mobatek.net/download.html)